S Club 7’s Hannah Spearritt left ‘homeless’ after landlord’s housing crisis decision

 S Club 7 star Hannah Spearritt has revealed she was left “homeless” due to the UK housing crisis.

-The singer and actor, who had chart-topping success with the pop group from 1998 to 2003, had to sleep in a friend’s office with her partner, personal trainer Adam Thomas, and their two children at Christmas.
+The singer and actor, who had chart-topping success with the pop group from 1998 to 2003, had to sleep in a friend’s office with her partner, personal trainer Adam Thomas, and their two young children at Christmas.

-In a new interview, Spearritt said they had no choice but to move after a landlord, who had given them two months to leave their rented home in South West London, brought the move date forward.
+In a new interview, Spearritt, 41 said they had no choice but to move after a landlord, who had given them two months to leave their rented home in South West London, brought the move date forward.

 The decision left them with two days to find a new place and, after finding a short-term rental, that property’s landlord asked them to pay £6,000 up front, which Spearritt called “crazy extortionate”.